M46N3/HTTP-2-lib/README.md

 ├── key.pem
 └── README.md
 ```
+main.cpp, cert.pem and key.pem are included for demonstrative purposes only.
+Users of this library should generate their own cerificate and key files for security reasons.

 ## Implemented functionality
 HTTP-2-lib supports https, this is done by using [TLS]( https://tools.ietf.org/html/rfc5246) with [ALPN]( https://tools.ietf.org/html/rfc7301) extension.
 ALPN extension is used to negotiate the use of HTTP/2 with the client.
 Not all web browsers supports HTTP/2 over TLS, you can check which web browsers that are supported [here]( https://caniuse.com/#search=http2).